 What’s Up Tiger Lily?
 (1966)

-Woody Allen first successful attempted at comedy.
-He utilized a ready-made full-length Japanese spy film, substituted with his own English dialogues and story, and turned it into a comedy with lots of laughs.
+In Woody Allen"s first successful attempted at comedy, he utilized a ready-made full-length Japanese spy film, substituted with his own English dialogues and story, and turned it into a comedy with lots of laughs.
 He probably got the inspiration when he watched a badly dubbed Japanese movie in English.
 His effort was innovative and a flash of genius and had not been duplicated since.
 He has written and directed at least one movie a year since 1971 till the present day (Midnight In Paris in 2011).
 It is a remarkable feat that has no peer in the past, present, and most likely, future as well.

 The Wild Bunch (1969)